Are you immune to measles?

 • small greyish-white spots on the inside of the cheeks

-• a few days later, a red-brown blotchy rash will appear covering the entirety of the body.
+• a red-brown blotchy rash that covers most of the body.

 Although it is most common in children, anyone can get measles if they haven't been vaccinated or haven't had it before.
 The disease is more severe in the very young, in adults and in people with immunity problems.
 Vaccination is the only way of preventing measles if you have not already been exposed to the virus.